microsoft/XamlBehaviorsWpf/README.md

 # XamlBehaviors for WPF

 XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your WPF applications with minimal code.
-Use of XAML Behaviors is governed by the MIT License
+Use of XAML Behaviors is governed by the MIT License.
+We are working with a [committee of Microsoft MVP leaders](https://github.com/Microsoft/XamlBehaviorsWpf/wiki/About-the-Team) to guide the Behaviors project and evaluate incoming pull requests.

 Getting Started
 -------------------